Fighting gas prices, US to release 50 million barrels of oil

 Republican lawmakers have hammered the administration for inflation hitting a 31-year high in October.
 The consumer price index soared 6.2% from a year ago — the biggest 12-month jump since 1990.

-Senate Republican Leader Mitch McConnell tore into the White House in a floor speech last week, saying the victims of higher prices were middle class Americans.
+Senate Republican Leader Mitch McConnell of Kentucky tore into the White House in a speech last week, saying the victims of higher prices were middle class Americans.
+The GOP argument is that the Biden $1.9 trillion coronavirus relief package in March sent too much money into the economy, sending prices up and hurting middle-class and lower-income families.

-“The three biggest drivers of the staggering 6.2% inflation rate we logged last month were housing, transportation, and food,” the Kentucky senator said.
-“Those aren’t luxuries, they’re essentials, and they take up a much bigger share of families’ budgets from the middle class on down.”
+“The three biggest drivers of the staggering 6.2% inflation rate we logged last month were housing, transportation, and food,” McConnell said.
+“Those aren’t luxuries, they’re essentials.”

 The Strategic Petroleum Reserve is an emergency stockpile to preserve access to oil in case of natural disasters, national security issues and other events.
 Maintained by the Energy Department, the reserves are stored in caverns created in salt domes along the Texas and Louisiana Gulf Coasts.
 There are roughly 605 million barrels of petroleum in the reserve.